 You’re not alone.
 Many people around the world are living with the challenges of alopecia areata.

-percent of people worldwide will experience alopecia in their lifetime i
+percent of the world’s population may experience alopecia areata in their lifetime i,ix

 6.6

-million people in the US may be diagnosed with alopecia areata in their lifetimesi, iv
+million people in the US may be diagnosed with alopecia areata in their lifetimes ix,x

 80

-percent of alopecia areata cases typically appear by age 40 i
+percent of alopecia areata cases typically appear by age 40 vii

 adult woman with alopecia areata on scalp